uche-inyama/Facebook-clone/README.md

 [Watch this sample video](https://www.youtube.com/watch?v=5RTHaVvj97I) as a general guide for cloning a github repository.

-### Below is the Entity Relational Diagram for designing our Model and Associations.
+### Below is the Entity Relational Diagram for implementing our Model and Associations.
  ![ERD](./doc/Facebook_erd.png)

 ### Technologies(gems) used for this project
 - [x] RSpec with Capybara